krzysiekbienias/Notebook/python/formulas.md

-# Applying memoaization
+# Applying memoization
-Memoaization is top - down approach
+Memoization is top - down approach
-Memoaization in leyman terms meaning checking if we didn't solve the subproblem before.
+Memoization in Layman's terms meaning checking if we didn't solve the subproblem before.
 In practice we need lookup table that is dictionary created inside function like following:

 ``` python